GENERAL GROWTH PROPERTIES

-The corporation became General Growth Properties in 1970, but was liquidated in 1984.
-General Management, the management arm of the company, continued to oversee the operation of some of the corporation's shopping centers.
+The business enterprise became the General Growth Development Corporation in 1970, but was liquidated in 1984.
+General Management, the management arm of the company, continued to oversee the operation of some of the shopping centers previously owned by the corporation.
+A new REIT, known as General Growth Properties, was formed in 1993.
+In 1995, the corporate offices moved from Des Moines to Chicago.

 Sources: